Nearly seven out of ten shopping carts are abandoned.

 Popular products often obtain such a status because they are not easy to get a hold of due to such high levels of demand.

-Adding these counters and countdowns in the form of Prompts to product and checkout pages will deter shoppers from putting off their purchase and the urgency conveyed by the demand for a product will persuade them to checkout their carts sooner rather than later.
+Adding these counters to product pages will deter shoppers from putting off their purchase and the urgency conveyed by the demand for a product will persuade them to checkout their carts sooner rather than later.

 10. Re-engage shoppers with Email Retargeting